yi-json/synapse/README.md

 Next steps?
 Leave the terminal open, open a **NEW** terminal window and we will start working on the **Worker** node to connect to this Master

-### Phase 2: The Worker Node - The Muscle
+### Phase 2: The Worker Node & Failure Detection

-**Goal:** Establish the **Data Plane**.
-We need a persistent agent running on every compute node that acts as the "hands" of the system, executing the "brain's" commands.
+**Goal:** Establish the **Data Plane** and ensure **Fault Tolerance**.
+We need a persistent agent on every compute node that executes commands, plus a monitoring system to detect when nodes crash.

 **What to build:**
 * **The Worker Protocol**: Defing `worker.proto` so the Master knows how to send commands (like `StartJob` to the Worker)
 * **Dual-Role Binary**: The Worker is unqiue because it acts as both:
 	- Client: connects to the Master to say "I'm alive" (Heartbeats)
 	- Server: listens for commands from the Master ("Start Job #50")
+* **The Reaper**: A background loop in the Master that scans for silent nodes.
+If a node hasn't sent a heartbeat in 10 seconds, it is marked `DEAD`.

 **Key Feature:**
 * **Self-Registration Handshake**: Unlike static systems where you have to manually configure a list of IP addresses, Synapse Workers **auto-discover** the Master.
 A Worker starts up, generates a unique UUID, and announces itself to the cluster dynamically.
+* **Distributed Failure Detection**: The system distinguishes between "Idle" nodes and "Dead" nodes.
+A crashed worker is automatically detected and removed from the healthy pool without human intervention.

 #### Success Criteria
-- Run `go mod tidy` to install the new UUID and gRPC dependencies.
-- Start the Master in Terminal 1 (:9000).
-- Start the Worker in Terminal 2 (:8080).
-- Verification:
-	* Master Log: [GRPC] RegisterWorker: ID=...
-	* Worker Log: Registered with Master!
-Response: Welcome to Synapse
+1. Registration: Start Master and Worker.
+Worker logs `Success!` Master says: `Welcome.`
+2. Liveness: Verify `[GRPC] Heartbeat from <ID>` appears in Master logs every 5 seconds.
+3. The Reaper Test:
+	* Let the system run for 10 seconds.
+	* Kill the Worker process `(Ctrl+C)`.
+4. Verification: Within 10 seconds, the Master must log: `REAPER: Node <ID> is DEAD.`

 #### 1. Writing the Worker Node